mdn/browser-compat-data/docs/data-guidelines/README.md

 Set `deprecated` to `true` to show that a feature has been authoritatively discouraged from use.

-The `deprecated` status captures the many ways standards organizations (and, for non-standard features, vendors) mark features as disfavored.
-This includes features that are on the path to removal or features that are discouraged from use despite their retention for backwards compatibility.
+The `deprecated` status captures the many ways specifications and vendors mark features as disfavored.
+This includes features that are on the path to removal or features that are discouraged from use despite retention for backwards compatibility.

 Evidence for setting `deprecated` to `true` includes: